Social Robots: San Pellegrino and Coca-Cola

-In 2011, Andes Beer in Argentina used robots in their campaign to enable people to virtually experience a real life event.
-Fast forward to 2013 and the social robots can now be seen in campaigns from Italy and Israel. 😎
+In 2011, Andes Beer in Argentina used robots in their campaign to enable people to virtually experience a real-life event.
+Fast forward to 2013 and social robots show up again, this time in campaigns from Italy and Israel.
+Here, “social robots” means telepresence robots used as remote-controlled avatars at live events.

 Three minutes in Italy

-San Pellegrino an Italian brand of mineral water invited their Facebook fans to come and discover the beautiful Sicilian village of Taormina and explore its cobblestone streets via a special webcam and microphone enabled robot that could be controlled by the users from their own computer…
+San Pellegrino invited Facebook fans to discover the Sicilian village of Taormina and explore its cobblestone streets via a webcam and microphone enabled robot controlled from their own computer.

 Coca-Cola Summer Love 2013

-Coca-Cola Summer Love is THE annual summer event for Israeli teenagers.
-Unfortunately, not everyone can join the fun.
-So to bring the experience to those who can’t physically be there, Coca-Cola created a robot that allowed teenagers to be part of the summer camp without leaving their homes.
-The special robots carried webcams and microphones and were controlled by users who couldn’t physically be there.
-Users could control the robots and navigate them around the campus, talk with their friends, watch the shows, participate in the competitions and be part of the experience.
+Coca-Cola Summer Love is the annual summer event for Israeli teenagers.
+Not everyone can join in person, so Coca-Cola created robots that allowed teens to be part of the camp without leaving their homes.
+The robots carried webcams and microphones and were controlled by users who could not physically be there.

 Heineken: UEFA Giveaway